Military concordat (1957) and update (1992)

 ratified by the national government on 5 July 1957,

-and proclaimed by the Pope on 8 July 1957]
+and proclaimed by Pope Pius XII on 8 July 1957]

 With a view to providing the best pastoral assistance to the Armed Forces of Land, Sea and Air in a most mutually appropriate and lasting manner and in accordance with the oldest traditions which have inspired them, the Holy See and the Government of Argentina have a mind to conclude an Agreement and to this end they have nominated their Plenipotentiaries as follows: